 I think about the vanity of the violin maker whose ideal is to create an instrument that sings like a Strad, will be played for centuries by the world’s most talented virtuosos, and eventually be sold at auction for millions of dollars.
 My own ambitions are only slightly more modest: to build each of my violins to be beautiful in both tone and appearance and to be owned and appreciated by a talented musician for decades.

 My violins are made from aged spruce and maple, and I have recently acquired a beautiful collection of very well-aged maple backs bought from auction houses in both the US and Europe.
-Tops are made from well-aged Alaskan Sitka spruce sustainably harvested from salvaged old-growth trees on Prince Of Wales Island.
-I am also rapidly moving away from the use of ebony for the fingerboard and components, in favor of tonally equivalent and environmentally more friendly alternatives.
+Tops are made from a large assortment of well-aged Alaskan Sitka spruce and Idaho Engleman spruce.
+I am also rapidly moving away from the use of ebony for the fingerboard and components, in favor of tonally superior and environmentally more friendly alternatives.